‘Sakina’s Kiss’: How dated ideas of masculinity are suffocating the great Indian family

 Disappearances and unanswered questions

 The characters walk in and out of the story without any explanation.
 Disappearance is the essence of the story.
 Rekha disappears for a few days without any explanation, Ramanna has disappeared forever.
 Their Bengaluru flat was probably broken into but Venkat cannot say for sure if anything (gold, cash, documents) has disappeared.
 The wife and daughter that Venkat knew have disappeared and their place has been taken by two women who have shut him off from their world.
-Unknown and unspoken dangers loom large, ready to strike any moment but only the mother and daughter show to courage to stand up to them.
+Unknown and unspoken dangers loom large, ready to strike any moment but only the mother and daughter show the courage to stand up to them.

 In comparison, Venkat is rather cowardly.
 For him, self-help books hold sacred truths, he is incapable of standing up to his uncle’s uncouth ways, and he is easily influenced by whichever panellist is loudest on a news channel debate.
 Tiwari, who had once given him helpful advice, becomes his guru of sorts and during tense moments with Viji, he worries whether she thinks his thoughts are his “own” or implanted by Tiwari.
 His cowardice becomes more evident when he does not counter the sexist opinions of a politician speaking on TV, despite the clear discomfort of his daughter and wife.
 He fails to stand up for them – at a moment when they need him the most – and proves that his status as a man is more important to him than that of a father or a husband.